Grypton/Devheat_CoolCarPool/README.md

-# devheat_CoolCarPool

 To use the website on your local machine , do as follows

 1. pip install flask
 2. pip install flask-sqlalchemy
 3. pip install flask-login
 After installing all these packages, go to main directory where main.py recides and run

 python main.py (make sure python is properly installed on your machine)